versionMichael/pharmacy-inventory/README.md

 ## Description

-A RESTful Pharmacy Inventory API built with FastAPI, PostgreSQL, and SQLAlchemy.
-The application allows users to manage pharmacy inventory through HTTP endpoints with full CRUD functionality, request validation, proper HTTP status codes, and interactive API documentation.
+A RESTful Pharmacy Inventory API built with FastAPI, PostgreSQL, SQLAlchemy, and JWT authentication.
+The application allows users to register, authenticate, and securely manage pharmacy inventory through protected HTTP endpoints with full CRUD functionality, request validation, proper HTTP status codes, and interactive API documentation.

+---

 ## Features

+- User registration
+- Secure login with JWT authentication
+- Password hashing with bcrypt
+- Protected medicine endpoints
 - View all medicines
 - Search for a medicine by name (case-insensitive)
 - Add new medicines